Updated on 2025-10-24 GMT+08:00

 The following uses Linux as an example to describe how to install Terraform.

-1. Go to Terraform official website and download a Terraform package that matches your OS.
+1. Go to the Terraform official website and download a Terraform package that matches your OS.

-2. Run the following command to decompress the package, grant the execute permission on Terraform, and save the package to the directory specified by PATH: $PATH indicates the specified directory (for example, /usr/local/bin).
-Replace it with the actual path.
+2. Decompress the package, grant the execute permission on Terraform, and save the package to the directory specified by PATH. $PATH indicates the specified directory (for example, /usr/local/bin).
+Replace it with the actual directory.

 unzip terraform_1.xx.x_